andrepucas/lp2_4XGame_p2_2022/README.md

 #### Movement

-Once the movement button is pressed, the game changes it's cursor and enters a selection mode, toggling off all other buttons and disabling normal inspection and selection input, allowing only for the user to click on a map cell to choose as the units target.
+Once the movement button is pressed, the game changes its cursor and enters a selection mode, toggling off all other buttons and disabling normal inspection and selection input, allowing only for the user to click on a map cell to choose as the units target.
 This mode is toggled off if a cell is selected or